Particular/docs.particular.net/samples/servicecontrol/events-subscription/sample.md

 ### MessageFailed event

-A `MessageFailed` event is emitted whenever processing a message fails and message is moved to the error queue.
+A `MessageFailed` event is emitted whenever processing a message fails and the message is moved to the error queue.

-In order to observe that, press `Enter` in the `NServiceBusEndpoint` console window.
+In order to observe this, press <kbd>Enter</kbd> in the `NServiceBusEndpoint` console window.
 That will send a new `SimpleMessage`.
 Processing of the message fails every time.

 When a `MessageFailed` event is received, the `EndpointsMonitor` prints the following message in its console window: